crazyhottommy/computation_wiki/docs/atac/atac-bwa-reference.md

-# Steps to make bwa indicies for ATACseq pipeline
+# Steps to make bwa indices for ATACseq pipeline

 ### Reference fasta